🚀 The DPC Startup Handbook

 Invest in SEO (Search Engine Optimization)

-- Optimize your website content: Include relevant keywords like "direct primary care [your city]", "DPC doctor near me", and "membership medicine [your area]" naturally throughout your site.
+- On-site optimization (if DIY): If you're not using DPC Spot, manually optimize your site: include keywords like "direct primary care [your city]", "DPC doctor near me", and "membership medicine [your area]" naturally throughout your site.
+Ensure your site is mobile-responsive and loads fast.

 Brainstorm ways to get free exposure